j4orz/singularitysystems/src/preface.md

 But the industry sidestepped these problems by changing the programming model to SIMT on SIMD (CUDA) and finding domains whose execution models had more parallelism (deep neural networks).

-The challenge (and golden age) of compiler engineers and chip architects face is the creation of new programming languages and machines while minimizing the accidental complexity that naturally builds up along the way:
+The challenge (producing a golden age) of compiler engineers and chip architects face is to find the optimal mapping from intelligence to energy.
+This means creating new programming languages and machiens while minimizing the accidental complexity that naturally builds up along the way:

 - [The Golden Age of Compiler Design (Lattner)](https://www.youtube.com/watch?v=4HgShra-KnY)